 Like the DSP Pro, the Ortovox 3+ has auto-search-to-transmit capability in case a secondary avalanche takes your group by surprise.
 Serlf-test function and backlit screen are some necessary features in my opinion and this unit delivers.

-See the Ortovox 3+ features and functions.
+Video: Overview of the Ortovox 3+ features and functions.

 Recco reflectors are gaining in popularity and you may find them featured in backcountry clothing, jackets, backpacks, etc.